phalcon/incubator/README.md

 This is a repository to publish/share/experiment with new adapters, prototypes or functionality that can potentially be incorporated into the framework.

+We also welcome submissions of snippets from the community, to further extend the framework.

 The code in this repository is written in PHP.